Hairstreak Butterfly Review

 - Questions about appropriation and/or representation should be addressed to our editor at the email above.

-If you are a Diné writer and find discussions on craft limiting or unrecognizable within your experience, cultural framework, or sense of art and craft, please consider contributing to our online Fall 2021 special issue.
+If you are a Diné writer and find discussions on craft limiting or unrecognizable within your experience, cultural framework, or sense of art and craft, please consider contributing to this issue.
+Contributors will be compensated with a stipend.

 *This issue is sponsored by Colorado College's English Department, Hairstreak Butterfly Review, Creativity & Innovation, the Race, Ethnicity, and Migration studies program, and Indigenous Studies.